 How do you pick a location?

-Cardiologs started their offsite retreats when the company was just five to ten people.
+Cardiologs started their team building retreats when the company was just five to ten people.
 They would use the retreat as an excuse to leave Paris in the heat of summer – and head to the beach.